g105b/github-deploy/README.md

 ### X.1.
 Full file overwrites.

-Certain files that need to exist on particular servers can be placed in `/var/deploy/files/REPO_NAME`.
+Certain files that need to exist on particular servers can be placed in `/var/deploy/files/REPO_NAME` (or the `deploy_files_path` setting).
 The files will be coppied over the repository after deployment, overwriting whatever is in its place.
 For example, when deploying the master branch to `/var/www/REPO_NAME/master`, placing a file at `/var/deploy/files/REPO_NAME/config/database.ini` will copy the file to `/var/www/REPO_NAME/master/config/database.ini`, and any file in its place will be overwritten.

 ### X.2.
 Configuration file placeholders.